 Motorcycle Adventure and courage all the way…

 “Men do not want you if you are blind, why would you want to be with a blind woman?” asks Neena at the Centre for Blind Women in Delhi as Cathy and Bernard experience some heart wrenching cultural differences where a blind woman is considered doubly afflicted and worthless.
-Their old BMW motorcycle keeps breaking down and you feel for Bernard as the lights dim in Malaysia and the bike grinds to a halt again and again.
+Across the miles their old BMW motorcycle keeps breaking down and you feel for Bernard as the bike grinds to a halt again and again.
 But somehow he manages to keep the bike going and in this they were often helped by the unwavering kindness of strangers.
-From border guards guiding Cathy’s hand to the bike to anchor her in a strange place, to Glen helping perform open heart surgery on the bike in the Nullarbor desert, the natural generosity of people is vividly portrayed.
+From border guards guiding Cathy’s hand to the bike to anchor her in a strange place, to a trucker called Glen helping repair the motorcycle in the Nullarbor desert, the natural generosity of people across the world is vividly portrayed.

 Orders - You can find Touching the World through all the major suppliers (Amazon, WH Smith and Waterstones) along with independent suppliers.
 It is currently available in print, e-book and in Audio Book versions.
 You can also order signed print copies direct from Panther Publishing.